ryandeussing/jimhopper/_child-abuse/recovered-memories.md

 5. In some cases mistaken memories and accusations have caused extraordinary pain and damage to individuals and families.
 6. One of the preventable causes of these tragedies is incompetence by therapists, who sometimes contribute to the creation of false memories and/or believe them without good reason.
 7. There are still no reliable statistics on the occurrences listed as numbers 3 through 6 above.
 See two articles by Dr. Kenneth Pope: '[Questioning Claims About the False Memory Syndrome Epidemic](http://kspope.com/memory/memory.php),' and '[Science as Careful Questioning: Are Claims of a False Memory Syndrome Epidemic Based on Empirical Evidence?](http://kspope.com/memory/science.php)'
-8. Some these issues are addressed at the website of the False Memory Syndrome Foundation.
+8. Some of these issues are addressed at the website of the False Memory Syndrome Foundation.
 I do not endorse that organization, their website, nor their treatment of these issues, which is clearly biased and extreme in many ways.
 But I do encourage you to consider all positions, to contrast what you learn here with the materials presented at the FMSF site, and to come to your own conclusions.

 Finally, I encourage you to read some of the scholarly works cited on the [Scientific Research](/child-abuse/recovered-memories/scientific-research) page of this section.
 These will help you to make your own judgments rather than rely on what you hear or read in the popular media, or what is available on the net – including this section of my site.
 It is my aim and hope, however, that what I provide will give you powerful knowledge and tools for thinking more critically about whatever else you hear and read on this topic.